Skip to content

 Play the Long Game with Nurtures

-Right after a conference like Black Hat, attendees’ inboxes are going to be flooded with emails from every vendor they interacted with—and most of those messages will be forgotten within days.
+Right after a conference, inboxes will be flooded with emails from every vendor they interacted with, and most of those messages will be forgotten within days.

-• Launch retargeting campaigns to stay top of mind across channels
+• Running retargeting campaigns to stay top of mind

-• Expand your reach within engaged accounts by identifying and warming up additional contacts
+• Expanding engagement within accounts by identifying and warming up additional buying group contacts

 Event Intel Isn’t Just for Sales